fabric8io/fabric8/website/ReadMe.md

 This maven project builds the fabric8 website content.
 Its mostly consists of markdown files you can view/edit directly or via github.

-If you want to build the HTML yourself try:
+If you want to build the HTML yourself try the following.

+**NOTE** only Java 7 is supported right now :(

-    mvn install jetty:run
+    mvn jetty:run

 The website can be accessed from a web browser using the following url: